isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-annots/c-text-annots.md

 ---
 description: Text annotations are windows into which you can enter arbitrary text to add descriptive information or comments to a workspace.
-seo-description: Text annotations are windows into which you can enter arbitrary text to add descriptive information or comments to a workspace.
-seo-title: Text annotations
 solution: Analytics
 title: Text annotations
 topic: Data workbench